wincle626/JetsonNano_Setup/doc/ROSMelodicInstallation.md

 mkdir -p ~/catkin_ws/src && cd ~/catkin_ws/ && catkin_make

-then follow the instruction to run command: "make -j4 -l4" in "/home/jetsonnano/catkin_ws/build" folder

 (if Python 3 is require for deveropment, then use "catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3" to create the workspace)